 How to Allow Anyone to View Your iCloud Photo Album

-With macOS Mojave and iOS 12, you can allow anyone to view your shared album even if they aren’t using iCloud.
+You can allow anyone to view your shared album even if they aren’t using iCloud.
 To do so, jump over to this quick guide.

 You may want to explore: